eyupUK/NextGen-Automation-Framework/README.md

   - Summary: each job writes a short “Cucumber Summary” to `$GITHUB_STEP_SUMMARY`
   - Hardened uploads: each Cucumber workflow now prints a debug listing of `target/` and common report folders and uses broadened artifact globs (e.g., `target/cucumber*.{json,html}`, `target/allure-results/**`, `target/cucumber-html-reports/**`, `target/surefire-reports/**`) to reduce “No files found” surprises.

+### Failure handling and reruns (no more false greens)

+- Each test step records the Maven exit code instead of relying on the step "conclusion" with `continue-on-error`.
+- If the initial run fails and a `target/rerun*.txt` exists, `FailedTestRunner` is executed automatically.
+- The job fails with exit code 1 when the initial run fails and the rerun also fails (or when no rerun file exists).
+- The summary reflects the real outcome: success (initial), success (after rerun), or failure.

 - Performance and PR checks
   - `performance-tests.yml`: flexible Gatling/JUnit runs (manual or on push), artifacts and summaries
     - Hardened with debug listing of `target/gatling-results/`, `target/allure-results/`, and `target/surefire-reports/` before uploads.